EPCCed/git-github-travis-lab/README.md

 Visit https://travis-ci.org/USERNAME/git-github-travis-lab.

-You should see a single job with two sub-jobs, one for each version of these languages we are testing under.
+You should shortly see a single job with two sub-jobs, one for each version of these languages we are testing under.

 Jobs should be coloured green with a tick, indicating that they passed.